evncosta/100-Days-of-Code/Day 18/README.md

 - Screen dimension calculations and positioning
 - Random selection from predefined sets
 - Visual programming and algorithmic art

-## 🎓 Course Context

-This project was part of **Day 18: Turtle & the Graphical User Interface (GUI)** in the 100 Days of Code curriculum.
-It introduces graphical programming and visual output creation.

 ## 🎨 Artistic Features